Company Formation in Estonia, Expert Business Setup Services

 Depending on their preferences and travel schedule, foreign investors and entrepreneurs have many choices on how to open a company in Estonia.
 Either establish a business entire online, see a notary in Tallinn, or even purchase a ready-made firm.
 Each way has its pros, costs, and processing times:

-Company Formation in Estonia Online with e-Residency
+Company Formation with e-Residency

-✅ Totally online formation process
+✅ Totally online formation

 ✅ No need to visit Estonia

-✅ Access to all digital services: banking, accounting, etc.Term: 1 day | Price: from 375 €
+✅ Access to digital servicesTerm: 1 day

-Company Registration in Estonia in Person by Visit
+Price: from 375 €Company Registration in Person by Visit

-✅ Personalized legal support
+✅ Personalized legal help

-Opening a Company in Estonia Remotely by Power of Attorney
+Price: from 550 €Opening a Company Remotely by Power of Attorney

-✅ No personal presence at all
+✅ No personal presence

 ✅ Full legal support

-✅ Possible for non-EU citizensTerm: 5-10 days | Price: from 900 €
+✅ Available to non-EU citizensTerm: 5–10 days

-Purchase of a Ready-Made Estonian Company
+Price: from 900 €Purchase of a Ready-Made Estonian Company

-✅ Turn-key business
+✅ Turn-key solution

-✅ No waiting for company registration
+✅ No registration delay

 Below is a detailed breakdown of the fees for launching a company in Estonia.
 This includes a comprehensive list of costs associated with various additional corporate and legal services we offer.